Nimon77/cd/README.md

 }
 ```

-### Automatically Detecting and Opening the Cash Drawer
+### Automatically Detecting and Opening the Cash Drawer (linux only)

-If you prefer the library to automatically detect the correct USB port, you can use the `NewAuto` function. (only work on udev compatible systems)
+If you prefer the library to automatically detect the correct USB port, you can use the `NewAuto` function.

 ```go
 package main